 Allergies, including food allergies, food intolerances and food sensitivities, can be closely related to hypoglycemia due to the effect they can have on blood sugar (ie, from adrenaline surges after eating) and vitamin and mineral levels.
 For this purpose we will put them under the one “umbrella” and call them food allergies, even though they may not be, in the true sense, an allergy (which may result in the constriction of airways or anaphylactic shock).

 EFFECTS OF FOOD ALLERGIES

 Food allergies can cause a great variety of symptoms including major vitamin and mineral deficiencies, including osteoporosis.
-An example of this is coeliac disease which may affect about one in one hundred of the general population (1%).
+An example of this is coeliac disease which may affect about one in sixty of the general population (>1%).
 Coeliac disease is an allergy to the gluten protein in wheat, oats, barley, rye, triticale, spelt etc. Many manufactured foods also contain wheat starch and further information can be obtained from your state Coeliac society.
 Coeliac disease has been linked to many auto-immune diseases and there is a much higher rate of celiac disease in the diabetic community.
-Coeliac Australia can be contacted by email at firstname.lastname@example.org, by viewing their website at http://www.coeliac.org.au/, or by phoning (02) 9487 5088.
+Coeliac NSW and ACT have a website address at www.coeliac.org.au/nsw-act/ or they can be contacted by phoning (02) 9487 5088.

 Food allergies can also result in arthritis, rheumatism, eczema, skin conditions, itch, irritable bowel, colitis, asthma and other airways diseases, headaches and migraines, depression and fatigue, cancer, bladder problems, recurrent cystitis and bedwetting, hypertension (high blood pressure), multiple sclerosis, Parkinsons disease and nerve tissue damage.